TWiesendanger/AdskLicensingModifierWinUi3/Readme.md

 `C:\Program Files (x86)\Common Files\Autodesk Shared\AdskLicensing\Current\helper`

+> **Note**
-> Note: This exe isn't delivered by this tool.
+> This exe isn't delivered by this tool.
 You get it by installing any Autodesk 2020 product.
 It also get's updated from time to time, which makes it difficult to ship.

 ## Settings